 About Aaron M. Renn

-Meanwhile lets just say that we are proud Aaron M. Renn contributed a whooping 8 entries.
+But we are proud to say that Aaron M. Renn contributed 8 entries already.

 by Aaron M. Renn — Shutdowns mandated by the coronavirus are a pending apocalypse for small businesses, which employ 48 percent of American workers.
 Businesses that either can’t reopen or are suffering a big drop in revenue will soon be insolvent.
 Some have already announced that they will be shutting down.

 by Aaron M. Renn — My latest report has just been released by the Manhattan Institute.
 It’s called, “Midwest Success Stories: These 10 Cities Are Blooming, Not Rusting.”
 It’s a look at 10 cities in nine states in the greater Midwest that are doing well economically and demographically.

 by Aaron M. Renn — My latest piece is now online at the Institute for Family Studies.
 It’s a look at what it would take to make more family friendly cities.